Crime Statistics for Boston, Lincolnshire, 2025

 Which road in Boston has the highest level of crime?

 We have used the Index of Multiple Deprivation to find the Lower Super Output Area (LSOA) in Boston with the highest crime score.
-Accoding to the 2019 statistics, that is in and around Hospital Lane.
+Accoding to the 2019 statistics, that is in and around this marker.

 Information provided by data.police.uk